Leonard Williams*, DE/DE, USC

 Josh Shaw, CB/S, USC

-2/7/15: Shaw played in both the East-West Shrine and Senior Bowl.
-He is strong and put together well with some press-man skills, but for the NFL, his best fit could come as a rangy safety who can cover tight ends and backs.
-He is still stiff to turn and run with receivers, plus doesn't always play the ball well.
+4/18/15: Shaw played in both the East-West Shrine and Senior Bowl.
+He is strong and put together well with some press-man skills, but for the NFL, his best fit could come as a rangy safety who can cover tight ends and running backs.
+Shaw is still stiff to turn and run with receivers, plus doesn't always play the ball well.
 His weaknesses could be masked at safety.

 Shaw was suspended for the majority of the 2014 season.
 He was activated late in the year and saw some playing time.
-Shaw's suspension stemmed from having lied about injuring his ankles - saying he had been saving his nephew from drowning - and that led to an investigation by the LAPD for a domestic-violence issue.
-Shaw could easily go undrafted in the wake of the NFL dealing with a domestic-violence controversy and the lack of tape from his senior year.
+Shaw's suspension stemmed from having lied about how he injured his ankles before the season.
+His initial claim had been about saving his nephew from drowning, but eventually led to an investigation by the LAPD for a domestic-violence issue.
+Shaw could go in the mid-rounds or fall undrafted in the wake of the NFL dealing with a domestic-violence controversy and the lack of tape from his senior year.

 8/27/14: Shaw started out his collegiate career at Florida before transferring to USC.
 Shaw redshirted with the Gators in 2010 and had 22 tackles as a backup in 2011.
 The NCAA granted Shaw a hardship waiver because of illnesses in the family, so he played right away for the Trojans in 2012.
 Shaw started the final seven games at cornerback and had 30 tackles with six deflections and two interceptions.